modella/validators/README.md

     var User = User.attr('name', {type: 'string'});

+In addition to string support for primitives, you can also pass in a constructor.

+    var User = User.attr('parent', { type: User });

 ## Format Validators

 Verify the value of a field against a regex pattern. `modella-validators`